KatePaulauskas/watch-store/README.md

      - Implement functionality to update quantities and remove items in the cart using HTML, CSS, and Bootstrap for a responsive layout.
      - Update Django views to handle cart updates.
      - Ensure the cart dynamically updates the total cost when changes are made.
-     - Provide user feedback for any errors or issues (e.g., items out of stock) when viewing or updating the cart.
      - Test the update and removal functionality.
      - Check the responsiveness and visual appeal across different devices.